Page updated 21 June 2022

 UCD seeks to ensure that the University’s faculty and staff are enabled to achieve their full potential and are appropriately rewarded for their contribution.
 In this section you will find details of the criteria for promotion and an outline of the application and the assessment process.
-You will also find a summary of the Policy, information on the Development Framework for Faculty, a selection of frequently asked questions along with more information on the supports available to applicants.
+You will also find a summary of the Policy, information on the current Development Framework for Faculty, a selection of frequently asked questions along with more information on the supports available to applicants.
+Please note that a revised version of the Development Framework for Faculty comes into effect on 1st September 2022.
+Further information can be found under our frequently asked questions.

 Applications for promotion are considered on a rolling basis by the Faculty Promotions Committee.
 All applications are judged on an individual basis against the UCD Development Framework for Faculty.
 There is no internal quota system in place for Faculty promotions.